 World Heritage Site: the High Coast area

-The High Coast World Heritage Site area displays the on-going rebound process of the Earth's crust, due to the previous depression of the inland ice sheet.
-In the landscape, the successive, relative lowering of the sea level is expressed through the formation of shore line features.
+The High Coast World Heritage Site area displays the on-going process of glacial rebound, by which the crust recovers from the previous depression by the inland ice sheet.
+In the landscape, the successive, relative lowering of the sea level is expressed through the formation of shoreline features.
 The highest situated field of wave-washed boulders reaches c.
 260 metres above sea level, whereas the highest shoreline in the area is recorded at 286 metres.
-Högklinten Nature Reserve.
-In the background the Bothnian Sea is visible.